01-edu/public/docs/server-installation.md

 The network is automatically configured with DHCP, you can also configure it manually.

-At the prompt "Location of initial preconfiguration file:", enter the url :
+At the prompt "Location of initial preconfiguration file:", enter the URL :

 ```
 raw.githubusercontent.com/01-edu/public/master/sh/debian/preseed.cfg